 Dr. Bocarsly earned her Ph.D. in neuroscience and psychology in the Princeton Neuroscience Institute at Princeton University, where she worked first with Dr. Bart Hoebel on the shared neurobiological underpinnings of food intake and drug addiction.
-Following Dr. Hoebel's death, she joined the laboratory of Dr. Elizabeth Gould, where she explored alterations in brain morphology associated with cognitive deficits in an obese animal model.
-Dr. Bocarsly also completed her undergraduate work in Dr. Hoebel's lab at Princeton, where she was awarded the Gregory T. Pope '80 Prize for Science Writing, the university's highest honor for outstanding science writing.
+Following Dr. Hoebel's death, she joined the laboratory of Dr. Elizabeth Gould, where she completed her graduate studies exploring alterations in brain morphology associated with cognitive deficits in an obese animal model.
+Dr. Bocarsly completed her undergraduate work in Dr. Hoebel's lab at Princeton, where she was awarded the Gregory T. Pope '80 Prize for Science Writing, the university's highest honor for outstanding science writing.